 Julie B. Andrews.
 Ms. Andrews has served as a member of our Board since August 2021, at which time she was nominated to serve as the Chairperson of the Audit Committee.
 Ms. Andrews has over twenty years' experience in senior finance leadership roles with leading medical technology companies and brings a broad skill set in executing strategic initiatives and leading global finance organizations.
-Ms. Andrews served as the Chief Financial Officer for Smart Wires Technology LTD. a clean technology company focused on digitalizing and modernizing the electrical grid from September 2021 to April 2023.
+Ms. Andrews currently serves as the Chief Financial Officer for Orthofix Medical, a leading global spine and orthopedics company.
+Previously, Ms. Andrews served as the Chief Financial Officer for Smart Wires Technology LTD. a clean technology company focused on digitalizing and modernizing the electrical grid from September 2021 to April 2023.
 From August 2019 to December 2020, Ms. Andrews held the position of Senior Vice President, Global Finance with Wright Medical Group N.V.
 (NASDAQ:WMGI) with responsibility for the finance, accounting, tax and treasury functions.
 During her time at Wright Medical, Ms. Andrews played key leadership roles in several successful mergers and acquisitions.
-These included leading the divestiture and carve-out of the approximately \$300 million sale of the hip and knee business to Microport, providing leadership oversight for Wright Medical's \$3.3 billion in equity value acquisition of Tornier, N.V., and leading the diligence and integration planning of the sale of Wright Medical to Stryker Corporation (NYSE:SYK).
+These included leading the divestiture and carve-out of the approximately \$300 million sale of the hip and knee business to Microport, providing leadership oversight for Wright Medical's \$3.3 billion in equity value acquisition of Tornier, N.V. and leading the diligence and integration planning of the sale of Wright Medical to Stryker Corporation (NYSE:SYK).
 Ms. Andrews was Vice President, Chief Accounting Officer from May 2012 to September 2019 of Wright Medical Group N.V. (f.k.a.
 Wright Medical Group Inc.).
 Prior to joining Wright Medical, Ms. Andrews spent fourteen years at Medtronic, Inc., (NYSE:MDT) a global medical device company.
 During her tenure with Medtronic, Ms. Andrews held numerous key financial positions including Vice President, Finance (Business Unit CFO) for the \$3.5 billion Spine and Biologics business.
 Ms. Andrews began her career working with Thomas & Betts Corporation in Memphis, Tennessee and Thomas Havey, LLP in Chicago, Illinois.
 Ms. Andrews is currently on the board of directors of Priveterra (NASDAQ:PMGM), a healthcare focused special acquisition corporation and serves as the chair of their audit committee.
 Ms. Andrews received a BS in Accounting from Indiana University NW.